Chicago "L" rolling stock: 6000-series

-The 6000-series cars (numbered 6001–6720) were manufactured by the St. Louis Car Company of St. Louis, Missouri and first delivered to the CTA in 1950.
+The 6000-series cars (numbered 6001–6720) were manufactured by the St. Louis Car Company of St. Louis, Missouri, and first delivered to the CTA in 1950.
 130 were ordered originally with the series eventually totaling 720.

 The 6000-series built upon the design of the 5000-series, using PCC technology and blinker doors.
 Unlike the 5000-series, the 6000-series units consisted of two cars coupled together in married pairs, the first series of "L" cars to be so designed.

 A large percentage of these cars were built using trucks, motors, control equipment, seats, windows and other components salvaged from Chicago's recently retired fleet of PCC streetcars.

 The 6000 series was in service on all of the CTA's routes except the Skokie Swift.
 Use on the Lake-Dan Ryan route was however limited to emergencies and during car shortages in late 1969 and during the winter of 1979–80.
 The 6000-series cars were used by SEPTA on the Norristown High Speed Line during the delays of the N-5 car deliveries.
+Most were replaced by the 2600-series cars, with those that didn’t being replaced by the 3200-series.
 The last of the 6000-series cars were retired on December 4, 1992.

 1–50 series

 The 1–50 series cars (numbered 1–50) were manufactured by the St. Louis Car Company of St. Louis, Missouri, and delivered to the CTA in 1959 and 1960.
 The cars were similar to the 6000-series design, but were double ended, single cars, as opposed to the 6000-series single ended, married pair configuration.
 The quarter point doors were adjacent to the operators cabs, allowing the operator to collect fares without leaving the cab.
 Like some members of the 6000-series, these cars utilized parts salvaged from Chicago's recently retired fleet of PCC streetcars.

-Cars 1-4 were equipped for high performance test service, with higher horsepower motors, and were delivered in a distinctive maroon and silver gray paint scheme.
+Cars 1–4 were equipped for high performance test service, with higher horsepower motors, and were delivered in a distinctive maroon and silver gray paint scheme.

-Originally assigned to the West-Northwest service, in later years these cars were found mainly on the Ravenswood, Skokie, and Evanston lines.
+Originally assigned to the West-Northwest service, in later years these cars were found mainly on the Ravenswood, Skokie, and Evanston lines, cars on the latter two being equipped with trolley poles as those lines ran on overhead lines up until 2004 and 1973, respectively.

-10 of these cars were converted in 5 married-pair sets and renumbered 61a-b to 65a-b, and were utilized in Skokie service.
+Ten of these cars were converted in five married-pair sets and renumbered 61a-b to 65a-b, and were utilized in Skokie service.

-The last cars of the 1–50 series were retired in 1999.
+In general, they were replaced by the 3200-series around 1993, but intermittent service continued up until the last cars of the 1–50 series were retired in 1998.
 Seven cars of this series have been preserved by various railway museums.